ravendb/docs/Documentation/4.2/Raven.Documentation.Pages/client-api/rest-api/document-commands/put-documents.markdown

 }"
 {CODE-BLOCK/}

-Response is the same as the previous response except for the updated change vector:
+The response is the same as the previous response except for the updated change vector:

 {CODE-BLOCK: Http}
 HTTP/1.1 201